BenoitHanotte/shorturls/README.md

 If this token meets the precondition, a short URL will be created.
 If the token is already used, its last characters will be replaced by random ones (eg: `choicX`, `choi7D`, `choPc0`...).
 The server first tries the suggested token, it is used, it replaces its last character with a random one.
 If after three more generated tokens with one random character still no free token is found, the server uses two random characters at the end of the token, and so on until it finds a free token.
 The length of the token is always equal to 6 (defined in the conf)

-If the generation of the token is successful, the short url will be created and the reponse will have an HTTP code `201: Created` with a JSON repsonse body containing the short url:
+If the generation of the token is successful, the short url will be created and the response will have an HTTP code `201: Created` with a JSON repsonse body containing the short url:

 ```
 {